SchedulingKit

 Business Impact for Nail Salons

-Bridal parties, birthday groups, and corporate events are captured and coordinated seamlessly instead of going to competitors
+Bridal parties, birthday groups, and corporate events are captured and coordinated automatically instead of going to competitors

 Callers checking availability receive real-time wait estimates and join the waitlist instead of driving to another salon